soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 - Display of a graphic preview (thumbnail) in case it is advertised in metadata.
 - Map preview of OGC:WMS services advertised in metadata enables standard simple user interaction (zoom, changing layers).

-## Display results of metadata augmentation and interlinking
+## Display results of metadata augmentation

-- _TO DO, e.g. information about sources, HE project fundings_
+Results of metadata augmentation are stored on a dedicated database table.
+The results are merged into the harvested content during publication to the catalogue.
+At the moment it is not possible to differentiate between original and augmented content.
+For next iterations we aim to make this distinction more clear.

 ## Data download (AS IS)